The Museum of Dr. Moses

-The Museum of Dr. Moses: Tales of Mystery and Suspense is a short story collection by Joyce Carol Oates which comprises shorter works in a darker genre.
+The Museum of Dr. Moses: Tales of Mystery and Suspense is a short story collection by Joyce Carol Oates comprising ten thriller and horror stories.
+The collection was published in 2007 by Harcourt.

+Synopsis

 In "The Man Who Fought Roland LaStarza" a woman’s world is upended when she learns the brutal truth about a family friend’s death—and what her father is capable of.
 Meanwhile, a businessman desperate to find his missing two-year-old grandson in "Suicide Watch" must determine whether the horrifying tale his junkie son tells him about the boy’s whereabouts is a confession or a sick test.
 In "Valentine, July Heat Wave" a man prepares a gruesome surprise for the wife determined to leave him.
 And the children of a BTK-style serial killer struggle to decode the patterns behind their father’s seemingly random bad acts, as well as their own, in "Bad Habits."

-In these and other stories, Joyce Carol Oates explores with bloodcurdling insight the ties that bind—or worse.
+Reception

+Kirkus Reviews described the collection as "surreal interior landscapes, shamelessly incantatory prose and an enduring ambivalence toward the neo-gothic conventions from which Oates draws her power to shock and dismay."